kublaios/kublaios.github.io/home.markdown

 permalink: /
 ---

-I'm an enthusiastic software engineer who not only likes to experiment with new technologies, but is also constantly focused on growth, productivity, and personal development.
+I’m an enthusiastic staff-level software engineer who not only likes to experiment with new technologies, but is also constantly focused on growth, productivity, and personal development.

-As a leader without authority in my role, I search and try leadership techniques all the time, continuously learning new things about human relationships in a professional environment.
+As a leader without authority in my role, I search and try leadership techniques all the time, continuously learning about human relationships in a professional environment.

 I blog about my experiences on two free Substacks: